 It’s live right now.
-Both BetRivers and DraftKings are accepting wagers online in Illinois at this time, and more online sportsbooks are expected to debut in the very near future.
+BetRivers, DraftKings and FanDuel sportsbooks are accepting wagers online in Illinois at this time.
+More online sportsbooks are expected to debut soon.

-There are four retail sportsbooks and two online sportsbooks open for business in Illinois.
-You can place a bet with BetRivers or DraftKings through your mobile devices, or you can proceed to the Argosy, the Rivers Des Plaines, the Grand Victoria Casino — Elgin or DraftKings at Casino Queen if you want to wager in person.
+There are six retail sportsbooks and three online sportsbooks open for business in Illinois.
+You can place a bet with BetRivers or DraftKings through your mobile devices.
+Or you can proceed to the Argosy Casino in Alton, the Rivers Casino in Des Plaines, the Grand Victoria Casino in Elgin, Hollywood casinos in Aurora and Joliet or DraftKings at Casino Queen in East St. Louis if you want to wager in person.

-However, playing from outside Illinois is prohibited.
+Playing at an Illinois sportsbook from outside the state is prohibited.
 Sportsbooks are required to employ geolocation software to verify every player’s location on the site.